 They say that nothing is free - but this is! if you are a songwriter with a problem, you do not have to be a member to ask us a question about songwriting.
-Just click the pic above and tell us what your problem is.
-We will reply!
+Just click the pic above and tell us what your songwriting or music industry problem is.
+We will reply.
+Honest!

-Songs Required This Week Every week, we are contacted by singers, bands, managers, record labels and music publishers, seeking new unpublished songs for recording purposes.
-Just click the picture above and have a look at this week's song requirements.
+Songs Required This Week Almost every day, we are contacted by singers, bands, managers, record labels and music publishers, seeking new unpublished songs for recording purposes.
+Just click any of the pictures above and have a quick look at this week's song requirements and opportunities.

 Looking For A Hit Songwriter?
 Singers, bands, and managers seeking hit songs, contact us daily.
 If you are looking for top-quality unpublished songs, then an International Songwriters Association songwriter will be more than happy to oblige.
-Just click the pic!
+And at no cost to you.
+Just click the picture above!

-Allan Rich Interview Interview with the man who has a slew of Gold and Platinum record awards
+Allan Rich Interview Exclusive interview with the man who has a slew of Gold and Platinum record awards

-and whose songs have sold a staggering 65 million records.
-And in 2012, he continues to churn out tunes recorded by popular artists, including the Cast Of Glee!
+from classic songs which have sold a staggering 65 million records.
+And today, he continues to churn out tunes recorded by popular artists, including the Cast Of Glee!

 Terry Noon Interview "The only thing I had was an E-type Jaguar, my pride and joy.
 I absolutely doted on that car, and I sold it, to start Noon Music.
 It was the hardest thing but it was the only way I could raise money".
-Legendary UK publisher Terry Noon talks.
+Legendary UK publisher and all-round nice guy, Terry Noon talks.

 Gene Pitney Interview "Today's Teardrops by Roy Orbison was a big hit, but not my biggest

 songwriting hit.
 That was Hello Mary Lou which I gave to Rick Nelson, and I've spent a lifetime analysing why it was as big as it was".
-Gene Pitney talks to us about songwriting.
+The legend Gene Pitney talked to us about his separate songwriting career.

 Hal Shaper Interview "In the early days, I had no instinct towards fame or fortune, I just liked being a songwriter.
 I always used to wake up thinking, 'I can't imagine why everyone in the world doesn't write songs for a living!"
-Legend Hal Shaper explains publishing.
+Hal Shaper tells how an ambition to be a songwriter led to a career in publishing.

 Barry Mason Interview "I wrote a song called Girl Of Mine for Elvis and there were two versions made of that.
 One with just the rhythm section, for the fans, without The Jordanaires or violins - and that's the version I've got".
-Top UK writer Barry Mason tells all.
+One of the greatest of British songwriters of all time, legend Barry Mason, tells all.

 Lionel Bart Interview "I wrote songs for Cliff for the film.
 The Living Doll song itself - one morning, I was looking at the Sunday Mirror, I think, and I saw this ad for a doll that did everything.
 And I thought, "That'll do".
-Lionel Bart making it sound so easy!
+Lionel Bart modestly makes the writing of an all-time classic sound so very easy!

 Sonny Curtis Interview "Leo Sayer, a songwriter himself, was in his hotel room, watching television, and on came More Than I Can Say in this K-Tel commercial and he said - 'Wow, I always wanted to do that song'.
 And he did!"
-Sonny Curtis tells all to the ISA.
+Sonny Curtis, writer of countless classic songs, tells all to the ISA.